Panic! at the Disco Logo

-The emblem of the group is completely non-standard and unusual.
-Panic! at the Disco logo looks like someone hastily scribbled letters on a wall with paint.
-The style shows freedom, transgression of boundaries, and music loved on the streets and caused a stir in the discotheques.
+The group’s emblem is completely non-standard and unusual.
+Panic! at the Disco’s logo looks like someone hastily scribbled letters on a wall with paint.
+The style shows freedom, boundary-transgression, and music loved on the streets, causing a stir in the discotheques.

 Panic! at the Disco: Brand overview